KBHarrison/Joust-Front-End/Readme.md

 # BUGS

+# Things that are done:

+- Dinosaur moves when you run

+- Death: Show dead dino and pause all movement for 2 seconds or something.
+Send the player who has died to a random location.

 - Death is not handled correctly
 Player 2 winning works ok.
 Player 1 winning has some issues.
 But when player 1 wins, the winner stays in the same spot, which is good.

+- Change the aesthetic (mostly just the title and home image.
+Maybe throw a logo on the navbar somewhere)

 - Dino can leave the square, and is a little too big.
 Changing 1 will probably change the other.

-# Things that are done:

-- Dinosaur moves when you run
+- Dead dino can be sideways.
+It should probably always be straight up and down